daleonpz/Notes/fh-dortmund/01-DPS.md

 ### OpenMP (check SLIDES)
 - compiler directive `#pragma omp`
-- aditional "keywords" to the compiler directive:
+- additional "keywords" to the compiler directive:
     - `private( var1, var2)`:  have instances in each thread
     - `task shared(var1)`: used in task parallelism in combination with `taskwait`
     - `parallel for`: used in data parallelism and for parallelism